 Choose the right rehab

-Time: It’s one of the oldest truisms in the addiction treatment field: the best friend a patient has in treatment is time.
-Individuals who say, “Oh, I couldn’t possibly be away from home and/or work for 30 days.”
+- Time: It’s one of the oldest truisms in the addiction treatment field: the best friend a patient has in treatment is time.
+Individuals say, “Oh, I couldn’t possibly be away from home and work for 30 days.”
 But the reality is that if you die from this disease, you’ll be away a lot longer.
-While some patients stay for a detox only, stays of 30 days to 90 days allow patients to focus on recovery as well as psychological issues.
+While some patients stay for a detox only, stays of 30 days to 90 days allow patients to focus on recovery as well as psychological issues, improving success.

-The addiction treatment process can be broadly divided into two categories and encompasses the following key elements:
+The addiction treatment process can be broadly divided into two categories.

 - When people have severe or long-standing addictions and require a detox.